xmonader/info_foundation/docs/blog/airbnb-for-internet-capacity.md

 Blockchain technology facilitates this ongoing trend.
 Participants can now interact on a peer-to-peer basis and form marketplaces and organizations according to pre-agreed, programmed contracts.

-### Surprisingly the internet still centralized
+### The internet is still centralized

 Despite already seeing many examples of decentralized currencies, transportation, and ledgers we do not yet have decentralized datacenter technology, the very core of the internet as we know it.

-To compete in the internet capacity market which is now dominated by big IT companies, requires massive investment and IT development.
+To compete in the internet capacity market which is currently dominated by big IT companies, requires massive investment and IT development.

-Over the last couple of years, ThreeFold has developed decentralized datacenter technology that allows anyone to take part in the internet capacity market.
+Over the last several years, ThreeFold has been developin decentralized datacenter technology that allows anyone to take part in the internet capacity market.
 Adding capacity to the ThreeFold Grid (TF Grid) makes you a ThreeFold Farmer (TF Farmer).

 ### How to become a ThreeFold Farmer

-The process to become a TF Farmer is very straightforward.
-Anyone can join the TF Grid by downloading the ThreeFold Zero-OS operating system onto nodesn and connecting to the ThreeFold network.
-By doing so you to can operate a micro datacenter and earn TF Tokens.
+The process of becoming a TF Farmer is very straightforward.
+Anyone can join the TF Grid by downloading the ThreeFold Zero-OS operating system onto nodes and connecting them the ThreeFold network.
+By doing so you will be an operator of a "micro datacenter" and earn TF Tokens.
 Anyone can become a TF Farmer, no matter the level of experience.
 Which means you can become an ‘Airbnb’ TF Farmer for the new, neutral internet which belongs to us all of us.

 Internet Capacity produced by a Zero-Node is automatically registered on the TF Directory.
 The TF Directory is a public directory of global purchasers of Internet Capacity.
-There is no need to build a marketing plan/department or to promote your Zero-Node.
+There is no need to build a marketing plan/department or to promote your available capacity.

 Pricing is set by the TF Directory's algorithm based on numerous factors including real-time local supply and demand, competition, network connection, hardware type and the environment.
 More advanced TF Farmers can also set their own pricing.